aka Miniature JWS

 tjws.fileservlet.suppressindex this definition advises the file servlet to do not show content of a directory when an index file can't be found.
 Since 1.96

 tjws.wardeploy.dynamically - this definition advises J2EE deployer for monitoring .war files updates and redeploy corresponding applications without the server restart.
-Optional value of this definition specifies time interval in seconds between checkings.
+Optional value of this definition specifies time interval in seconds between checks.
+The option is very useful for CI/CD process.
 Since 1.50

 tjws.wardeploy.noincremental - instructs TJWS redeploy entire web application when newer version of .war detected.
 Default is incremental deployment overriding only older files and not touching added.
 Since 1.93

-tjws.webapp.context name.init.timeouts - specifies init timeout in seconds of corresponding web application by context name, use * if you need to define it for all contexts
+tjws.webapp.context name.init.timeout - specifies init timeout in seconds of corresponding web application by context name, use * if you need to define it for all contexts

 tjws.webapp.context name.threadpoolsets - specifies core, max threads, and queue size a thread pool of corresponding web application by context name, use * if you need to define it for all contexts.
 Since 1.80